keithgroup/mbGDML/docs/source/mbe.rst

 ------

 The first term of the MBE (Equation :eq:`mbe_sum`) represents the 1-body contributions of this structure.
-Before this we have to define what our 1-body structures or fragments are.
+Before this, we must define our 1-body structures or fragments.
 Each molecule will be a fragment since they are small and it is a non-covalent cluster (fragment indices are shown above).
 Thus, our 1-body prediction, :math:`E^{(1)}`, of this trimer would be